 Leek Recipes from France

 You will find many leek recipes in France, including of course the famous potato leek soup recipe, Vichyssoise.
-This descendent of the garlic plant is sometimes known in France as poor man's asparagus.

 Notice how the bottom of a leek is white?
 That's because as it grows, the cultivator mounds dirt around its base, preventing sun from getting on it and turning the leaves green.
 This is similar to the technique used with fennel plants.